 Even tiny details like a door checker-the mechanism that limits the door's maximum opening-play a part in perceptions of quality.
 That's why the TSX doors use a type of checker that lets the door open more fluidly, yet has a pronounced detent at intermediate, partially open positions.

-The TSX is available in seven exterior colors: Satin Silver Metallic, Premium White Pearl, Nighthawk Black Pearl, Arctic Blue Metallic, Meteor Silver Metallic, Milano Red and Carbon Gray Pearl.
+The TSX is available in the following colors for 2007: Alabaster Silver Metallic, Glacier Blue Metallic, and Deep Green Pearl, and Royal Blue Pearl, Premium White Pearl, Nighthawk Black Pearl, Arctic Blue Metallic, Milano Red and Carbon Gray Pearl.

 ENGINE MOUNT SYSTEM

 Since the engine is the heaviest concentrated component in a vehicle, and the source of significant vibration, the mounting system that supports it has a profound effect on interior noise levels, handling and overall driving characteristics.
 Isolating the engine from the body with "soft" mounts can make for good NVH characteristics, but wreak havoc on handling and driveline performance as the engine moves on its mounts.
 Conversely, locking the engine in place (like in a racing machine) is the best from a handling standpoint, but guarantees unbearable NVH performance.
 For the TSX, neither extreme was appropriate.
 The TSX uses a carefully orchestrated system of six mounts to combine impressively high levels of isolation with stable engine placement for precise handling.